Canadian-Wildlife-Federation/abfishpass/README.md

 **Output**

 * A new modelled crossings table with a reference to the stream edge the crossing crosses.
-*M odelled crossings with strahler_order >= 5 are classified as sub_type of bridge and a passability status of PASSABLE
+* Modelled crossings with strahler_order >= 6 are classified as sub_type of bridge and a passability status of PASSABLE
-* Updated barriers table that now includes modelled crossing that occur on streams with strahler order < 5
+* Updated barriers table that now includes modelled crossing that occur on streams with strahler order < 6

 ---
 #### 4 - Mainstems